 Indianapolis Property Theft Attorney

 If police in Indianapolis have arrested you on charges of theft of property, call Banks & Brower for legal representation.
-Our criminal defense attorneys have decades of experience handling property theft cases, and we can help you safeguard your rights and future.
+Our Indianapolis theft attorneys have decades of experience handling property theft cases, and we can help you safeguard your rights and future.
 We have confident, talented, and successful lawyers available 24/7 to take your call.
 You can discuss your arrest and pending charges against you during a free, no-obligation consultation, and find out what to do from there.
-Speaking with a lawyer right after a theft of property arrest in Indianapolis could significantly help your case.
+Speaking with an Indianapolis property theft lawyer right after a theft of property arrest in Indianapolis could significantly help your case.

 What Is Property Theft?